nancyyanyu/learnfast/README.md

 # Notion Learning Assistant

 A little tool to capture YouTube videos, blogs, and arXiv papers into Notion with AI summaries.
-Survey papers are detected automatically and summarized with a dedicated prompt.

 ![Notion Learning Assistant UI](https://github.com/nancyyanyu/learnfast/blob/main/docs/image.png)